Muni pressures cash riders toward Clipper

 John Coté, strategic communications manager for the SFMTA, said the transit agency will begin a marketing campaign to inform riders about the upcoming fare changes and to target cash-paying riders.

-“We are taking a page from the playbook that we used during the rollout of the free Muni programs where we had workshops at a number of community centers, senior centers, other organizations.”
+“We are taking a page from the playbook that we used during the rollout of the free Muni programs where we had workshops at a number of community centers, senior centers and other organizations.”

 He said the transit agency received great feedback from community groups who said the transit agency’s outreach was effective and helpful.